ElementsProject/lightning/doc/lightning-delinvoice.7.md

   *current_status* and *expected_status* fields.
   This is most likely due to the *status* of the invoice changing just before this command is invoked.
+- 908: The invoice already has no description, and *desconly* was set.

 AUTHOR
 ------